• Messages

 Verify the deployment

-Verify end to end by calling a routed server from Anthropic's side: see Use the tunneled MCP servers.
+Verify end to end by calling an upstream MCP server from Anthropic's side: see Use the tunneled MCP servers.
 With the sample MCP server, the routed URL is https://echo.<your-tunnel-domain>/mcp.
 If verification fails, see Troubleshooting.

 Upgrades